12 Painless Ways to Save Money on a Tight Budget

 Is it possible to trim $5 off every category?

 That is a simple way to save money when on a tight budget.
-Honestly, $5 will not make that big of difference anyway.
+Honestly, $5 can make a difference.

 Maybe it is completely stop allocating money to some categories?